zenobio93/seat-docs/docs/developer_guides/package_development.md

 ## Service provider

 As mentioned in the package [breakdowns], the *eveseat/seat* repository bootstraps packages via service providers or package discovery.
 This is actually a Laravel convention that SeAT just follows.
 To get our package ready, we need to create a service provider.
-Thankfully there is a command to stub a new one for us.
-For the API package, I just ran `php artisan make:provider ApiServiceProvider` and copied the resultant file from `app/Providers` to my packages `src/` directory.
+For the API package, I create an `ApiServiceProvider` class in `src/` directory which extends `Seat\Services\AbstractSeatPlugin`.
 Our packages file structure now looks as follows:

 ```text
 ├── composer.json
 └── src
     └── ApiServiceProvider.php
 ```

+!!! hint

+    The `AbstractSeatPlugin` class is extending Laravel `ServiceProvider` class and ship you with useful methods that help to register your plugin in the stack (including version discovery, permissions registration, etc...).
+    You must use it rather than the standard one, especially if you want permissions and get your packages in Settings > SeAT Settings > SeAT Module Versions pane.

 ## Package structure